 - If the tester is out of fire or spark, then you need a spark plug replacement.

-2. How To Check Spark Plug Fire With A Screwdriver
+2. How To Check If Lawn Mower Spark Plug Is Firing With A Screwdriver

 A screwdriver is a quite quick way to test if the spark plug is firing or not.
 It’s how you can check for the fire spark using a screwdriver or screwdriver test light;